Artist impression of the new solar tower Brayton Cycle demonstration field at CSIRO's National Solar Energy Centre.

 To overcome weather/sun variability the compressed air can also be heated by natural gas combustion.
 CSIRO is also investigating high temperature solar energy storage.

-Find out more about CSIRO's solar research: Solar power: energy from the sun.
+Download the Solar Brayton Cycle fact sheet [PDF 1.35MB] or find out more about Solar power: energy from the sun.